Grisolent/AFK-Weapon-Farm/README.txt

 To setup the farm go to the "How to use" file
 If I ever make updates to the scripts/package it will posted here: https://github.com/Grisolent

+There is a script for every weapon type except glaives because fuck glaives.

-This whole package was created by Grisolent
+This entire package was created by Grisolent